ECP-WarpX/WarpX/Docs/source/visualization/ascent.rst

 ------

 With Ascent/Conduit, one can store the intermediate data files before the rendering step is applied to custom files.
-These so-called *Conduit Blueprint HDF5 files can be *replayed*, i.e. rendered without running the simulation again.
-VisIt 3.0+ also supports those files.
+These so-called *Conduit Blueprint HDF5* files can be 'replayed, i.e. rendered without running the simulation again.
+VisIt 3.0+ also supports generation those files.

-`Replay <https://ascent.readthedocs.io/en/latest/Utilities.html#getting-data-for-replay>`_ is a utility that allows the user to "replay" a simulation from aforementioned files and rendering them with Ascent.
-Replay enables the user or developer to pick specific time steps and load them for Ascent visualization, without running the simulation again.

-We'll guide you through the procedure of how to use Replay through a WarpX LWFA example: `Tools/Ascent/Replay/`
+We'll guide you through the `Replay <https://ascent.readthedocs.io/en/latest/Utilities.html#getting-data-for-replay>`_ procedure.

 Get Blueprint Files
 ^^^^^^^^^^^^^^^^^^^